southbridgeio/redmine_telegram_common/README.md

 * Be sure you set correct host in Redmine settings
 * Go to the plugin settings page
 * Press "Authorize Telegram client" button and follow instructions

-Note: in production environment the plugin require serve static files via nginx or other similar solution (not same rails server), in development environment the plugin require running webogram from app/webogram directory (gulp watch).

-## Plugin development

-* Install Node.js
-* Run `npm install -g gulp`
-* Go to app/webogram
-* Run `npm install`
-* Run `gulp watch` and check page http://localhost:8000/app/index.html is opening

-If you modify webogram, then you should:

-* Go to app/webogram
-* Remove assets/webogram if folder exists
-* Run `gulp publish`
-* Add new files to repo
-* Commit & push

 ## TelegramCommon::Account model